Red Lion Court

-Watkins Payne carried out the Independent Design Review role for Block A at The Soapworks development.
+Watkins Payne carried out the Independent Design Review role for Red Lion Court, a mixed use commercial office development, located in central London.

 The Minerva House redevelopment works will include the partial demolition of the existing building and extension comprising of additional upper floors and a new lower ground floor.
 The development is a 9 storey building comprising 12,659 m² (NIA) of office area over basement to eighth floor and 289 m² of retail area located at ground floor.